Q. Where is the festival?

 Q. Who is running the festival?

 A. GMF is being run by an incorporated committee made up of passionate local people who love music, love getting people together to have fun, and love showing off the Grampians.
-We are being supported by some amazing people at Northern Grampians Shire Council, and Grampians Tourism, who are doing a lot of work behind the scenes to help us get up and running.
 Check out our About Us page for more info about the team.

 Q. Is GMF kid friendly?